-b.
-Experimental basis for radiobiology
+Experimental basis for radiobiology.

-The main experimental facilities at JINR for studies of the biological effects of heavy charged particles are the Nuclotron and U400M.
+The main experimental facilities for studies of biological effect of heavy charged particles are the JINR accelerators Nuclotron and U400M.
 Some of the experiments are planned to be carried out with the therapeutic proton beam from the Phasotron and in the gamma-ray field of the Rokus-M facility.
-A necessary condition for success in the planned studies is the possibility of having two-three runs at the Nuclotron and three-four runs at U400M.
-To advance the radiobiology studies, it is very important to increase the mass of ions accelerated at the Nuclotron at least to iron and to ensure stable extraction of nuclear beams with decreased energy (to 300 MeV/nucleon).
+A necessary condition for success in the planned studies is the possibility of having two-three runs at the Nuclotron and three-four runs at the U400M.
+To advance radiobiology studies, it is utterly important to increase the mass of ions accelerated at the Nuclotron at least to iron and to ensure stable extraction of nuclear beams with decreased energy (to 300 MeV/nucleon).

-A stationary automated set-up, Genom, is installed in the U400M accelerator's channel.
+A stationary automated setup Genom is installed on the U400M accelerator channel.
 Unfortunately, there is no special channel for radiobiological experiments at the Nuclotron.
-A channel like this may only be built within the framework of the Med-Nuclotron project.
+C channel like this may only be built within the framework of Med-Nuclotron project.

-Implementation at the Laboratory of Radiation Biology of a unique, powerful confocal Coherent Anti-Stokes Raman Scattering microscope will allow a new field to be opened in intravital studies of human cells and diverse cytological and molecular-biological studies to be carried out.
-It is also planned to develop a multisphere technique for measurement of neutron spectra in a wide energy range, to improve beam dosimetry methods, and to implement new programmes of radiation transport in substances.
+In 2007 it is planned to get a confocal CARS microscope, which will allow a new field to be opened in intravital studies of human cells and diverse cytological and molecular-biological studies to be carried out.
+It is also planned to develop a multisphere technique for measurement for neutron spectra in a wide energy range, to improve beam dosimetry methods, and to implement new programmes of radiation transport in substances.

-3. Innovation and technological potential of the research
+IV.
+Innovation and technological potential of the research.

-a.
-Use of nanostructures
+Use of nanostructures.

-Methods for fabrication of asymmetrical nanopores which can be used in resistive pulse technology have been developed in cooperation with external partners.
+Methods for fabrication of asymmetrical nanopores which can be used in resistive pulse technology have been developed in co-operation with foreign partners.
 Now this idea attracts considerable attention in connection with the possibility of detecting biologically important molecules and reading out genetic information as DNA molecules are translocated through the pore sensor.
 Asymmetrical track nanopores filled with an electrolyte exhibit some interesting properties, e.g. rectification of electric current.
-These properties are being studied in connection with the development of the research field called "microfluidics".
-Among other promising applications of profiled nanopores is, for example, focusing of atomic beams first employed in cooperation with the

-Institute of Spectroscopy (Troitsk) in 2006.
-Further improvement of the method may result in a novel nanoimaging technique.
+These properties are being studied in connection with development of a research field called microfluidics.
+Among other promising applications of profiled nanopores is, for example, focusing of atomic beams first employed in co-operation with the Institute of Spectroscopy (Troitsk) in 2006.
+Further improvement of the method may result in a new nanoimaging technique.

-In addition to the already adopted materials (polyester and polycarbonate), it is planned to use new promising materials for track membranes, which can serve as X-ray filters, imitators of biological cells, high-quality ultrafiltration membranes, etc. More traditional lines of research are microfiltration and ultrafiltration track membranes.
+In addition to the already adopted materials (polyester and polycarbonate) it is planned to use new promising materials for track membranes, which can serve as X-ray filters, imitators of biological cells, high-quality ultrafiltration membranes, etc. More traditional lines of research are microfiltration and ultrafiltration track membranes.
 Work on improvement of structural and performance properties of track membranes will continue.

-b.
-Applied aspects of radiobiological studies
+Applied aspects of radiobiological studies.

-An important applied aspect of these studies is related to the ambitious international project of a manned flight to Mars.
+An important applied aspect of these studies is related to the ambitious international project of the manned flight to Mars.
 The success of the mission will much depend upon the reliable estimation of the biological hazard of high-energy heavy ions appearing in the galactic cosmic radiation.
-Exposure of cosmonauts to high-energy heavy nuclei may cause various mutations in cells, development of tumours in distant post-exposure periods, structure damages of the central nervous system and the retina, development of cataract.
-Estimation of the radiation risk will provide a basis for elaboration of radiation safety measures of spaceship crews.
+Exposure of cosmonauts to high-energy heavy nuclei may cause various mutations in cells, development of tumours in distant post-exposure periods, structure damages of central nervous system and retina, development of cataract.
+Estimation of the radiation risk will provide a basis for elaboration of radiation safety measured of spaceship crews.